- Children Diagnosed With Cancer: Dealing With Diagnosis

 Children with cancer are often as stunned as their parents by the sudden move from health to illness and the unwelcome tests and procedures needed to get a diagnosis.
-If the child needs to stay in the hospital, it may be a new experience.
-It could be scary and overwhelming.
+If the child needs to stay in the hospital, it may be a new, scary, and overwhelming experience.
 Fear and anxiety are the main emotions that both patients and siblings face after diagnosis.

 Siblings of the child with cancer

 Brothers and sisters have their own fears.
-Sometimes they are afraid that they also might get cancer.
-They may pick up on parents’ anxiety and not understand what’s going on—they may not be sure what cancer is but they know it’s bad.
+Sometimes they’re afraid that they might get cancer, too.
+They may pick up on parents’ anxiety and not understand what’s going on – they may not be sure what cancer is but they know it’s bad.
 They may be afraid to visit the hospital or see their brother or sister sick or in pain.
 They worry that they don’t know the whole the truth about what’s happening.
 They are concerned when they see their parents distressed and fearful.
 They’re upset at being separated from mom or dad and being in the care of relatives or friends.
-They worry about going to school and maybe facing questions they cannot answer about their sick brother or sister.
+They worry about going to school and maybe facing questions they can’t answer about their sick brother or sister.
 They’re afraid their sibling will die.